beezwax/WP-Publish-to-Apple-News/readme.txt

 = 2.1.0 =
 * Enhancement: The cover component now supports captions.
 If a featured image is used for the cover, the caption will come from the attachment itself in the database.
 If the first image from the content is used, the caption will be read from the HTML.
 There is also a new filter, apple_news_exporter_cover_caption, which allows for filtering of the caption text.
 * Enhancement: HTML is now allowed in lightbox image captions.
+* Enhancement: Allows configuration of cover images in the sidebar / metabox explicitly, rather than pulling them out of the featured image or main content.
+* Bugfix: Removes Cover Art configuration, as Cover Art is no longer used by Apple.
 * Bugfix: Fixes the logic in the default theme checker to properly check the configured values against the defaults and prompt the user if they are using the default theme that ships with Apple News without modification.
 * Bugfix: Fixes a bug where renaming a theme would not carry over any changes made to the theme, and renaming the active theme would make it no longer active.
 * Bugfix: If the same image is used for the featured image and the first image embedded into the post, it no longer shows up twice.